freeCodeCamp/contribute/src/content/docs/jp/how-to-setup-freecodecamp-locally.md

 title: Setup freeCodeCamp locally
 ---

-Follow these guidelines for setting up a development environment for freeCodeCamp.
-This is highly recommended if you want to contribute regularly.
+Follow these guidelines for setting up a development environment for freeCodeCamp. 定期的に貢献したい場合に、強くお勧めします。

 ## Choose between Gitpod or your Own Machine (local setup)

 :::danger

-- freeCodeCamp does not build and run natively on Windows, you will [need to use WSL2](how-to-setup-wsl) for a Linux-like setup on Windows.
-- You can't use Windows Command Prompt, Git Bash or PowerShell to build and run the codebase.
-- Note that if using Windows, the hardware requirements need to be more than [what we mention](how-to-setup-freecodecamp-locally?id=how-to-prepare-your-local-machine) to accommodate for WSL-based setup.
+- freeCodeCamp does not build and run natively on Windows, you will [need to use WSL2](how-to-setup-wsl) for a Linux-like setup on Windows. - You can't use Windows Command Prompt, Git Bash or PowerShell to build and run the codebase. - Note that if using Windows, the hardware requirements need to be more than [what we mention](how-to-setup-freecodecamp-locally?id=how-to-prepare-your-local-machine) to accommodate for WSL-based setup.

 :::